Skip to main content

 Atamatax · run your Canada return

-Scan your brokerage, see your PFIC count, review the forms we'd file with the right Canada treaty positions attached.
-You only pay when (and if) you submit.
+Scan your brokerage, see your PFIC count, review the forms with the right Canada treaty positions attached.
+You only pay when (and if) you finalise the return — and you walk away with a draft PDF package mapped to every IRS form.

 What you walk out with